SD-WAN topology

 These drives like the storage and processing capabilities found on a traditional computer.
 The result is increased attacks where hackers can easily manipulate the algorithms designed for protection.
 Also, Weak credentials and login details leave nearly all IoT devices vulnerable to password hacking and brute force.
 Any company that uses factory default credentials on its devices places its business, assets, customers, and valuable information at risk of being susceptible to a brute-force attack.

-SD-WAN tutorial and SD WAN requirements: Visibility
+10: SD-WAN requirements: Visibility

 Summary: SD WAN Tutorial